 Maybe some faces in your house light up when they hear wild meat is on the menu.
 Maybe some don’t.

 There are many creative but easy ways to show off that beautiful wild meat.
 I hope to give you new ideas to ensure your family and guests truly enjoy all the game that graces your table.

 The recipes here are my main go-to uses for wild meat.
 Each is a well-worn arrow in my culinary quiver.
-They are a bit wordier than your average recipe.
-Writing them I try for a conversation with you, not just a list if ingredients and steps.
+They are a bit wordier than your average recipe — writing them I try for a conversation with you, not just a list of ingredients and steps.

 Most of the items below are articles I have published in Outdoor Guide Magazine, where I am the Conservation Editor.

 - Wild Game Stock and Meat Glaze tutorial

 - Spice abuse – don’t be that guy!